Q. Is the museum open to the public?

 A. No, all passes must be requested in person at the Visitor Control Center or the Las Cruces Gate.
 The background check will be completed when you apply for a pass.
 The entire process is typically completed in less than 10 minutes.

-A. Yes, provided that all persons over the age of 16 have valid ID and can pass a background check.
+A. Yes, provided that all persons over the age of 18 have valid ID and can pass a background check.

 Q. Are there any vehicle restrictions when obtaining a Visitor’s Pass?

 A. Members of the public are not permitted to drive onto WSMR.
 Visitors with medical conditions may request an exception to this policy at the Visitor Control Center.
 There is marked parking for oversized vehicles, campers, and RV’s at the Museum.
+Please note that visitors who require an exception to policy to drive to the Museum will need to have their camper, RV, etc., searched before being allowed to drive through the gate.

 Q. How long is my Visitor’s Pass good for?